Keep the Faith (Faith Evans album)

 Keep the Faith is the second album by American singer Faith Evans.
-It was released by Bad Boy Records on October 27, 1998 in the United States.
+It was released by Bad Boy Records on October 27, 1998, in the United States.
 Almost entirely written and produced by Evans, the album garnered generally mixed to positive reviews by music critics, with AllMusic noting it "without a doubt a highlight of 1990s soul-pop music."
 Also enjoying commercial success, it went platinum and produced the top ten singles "Love Like This" and "All Night Long," prompting Evans to start an 18-city theater tour with Dru Hill and Total the following year.

 Background

-Two years in the making, Evans' second solo effort, Keep the Faith, was released during October 27, 1998.
-Almost entirely written and produced by her, Evans considered the album difficult to complete as she had initially felt discouraged about the progress at first.
+After signing with Bad Boy Records, Evans was invited by executive producer Sean Combs to provide backing vocals and co-write songs for Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994), prior to beginning work on her own debut project.
+Released in August 1995, her first studio album, Faith, was primarily a collaboration with Bad Boy's in-house production team or associate producers, most notably Chucky Thompson, Combs, and Poke & Tone.
+Propelled by the singles "You Used to Love Me" and "Soon as I Get Home," the album proved commercially successful, earning a platinum certification from the Recording Industry Association of America (RIAA) with 1.5 million copies sold.